bwnyasse/flutter-breaking-news/README.md

 <img src="doc/firebase-google-signin.png" alt="drawing" width="350"/>
 </p>

-The auth process is handle serveless way with Google Cloud project named **[Firebase](https://firebase.google.com/)**.
+The auth process is handled in a serveless way with a Google Cloud project named **[Firebase](https://firebase.google.com/)**.
 To sign in the application, you must sign in with a **google account**.

 ## How to use

 ### 1. Get News API Key

-You must create an account to [News API](https://newsapi.org/) to retrieve an API Key.
+You must create an account with the [News API](https://newsapi.org/) to retrieve an API Key.

-You will need to provide this API Key in the application, in the followng settings screen :
+You will need to provide this API Key in the application, in the followng settings screen:

 <p align="center">
 <img src="doc/api-key-settings-screen.png" alt="drawing" width="350"/>
 </p>

 ### 2. Setup Firebase

 As mentionned in the [Firebase doc](https://firebase.google.com/support/guides/google-android#migrate_your_console_project):

->Firebase manages all of your API settings and credentials through a single configuration file.
+> Firebase manages all of your API settings and credentials through a single configuration file.
-The file is named google-services.json on Android and GoogleService-Info.plist on iOS.
+> The file is named google-services.json on Android and GoogleService-Info.plist on iOS.

 It makes that my .gitignore will exclude **google-services.json** and **GoogleService-Info.plist**

-Follow the firebase documentation to create your project and add files with the following path :
+Follow the firebase documentation to create your project and add files with the following path:

-- $PROJECT-DIR/ios/Runner/**GoogleService-Info.plist**
+- \$PROJECT-DIR/ios/Runner/**GoogleService-Info.plist**
-- $PROJECT-DIR/android/app/**google-services.json**
+- \$PROJECT-DIR/android/app/**google-services.json**

-My package named are :
+My packages named are:

 - for Android : **com.stacklabs.flutter_breaking_news**
 - for iOS: **com.stacklabs.flutterBreakingNews**

 So, feel free to fork the projet and adapt as you like.

 ### 3. Run or Build the application :

 - To run the app ( FLAVOR can be `dev`, `qa` or `prod`)

         $> FLAVOR=dev && flutter run  --flavor $FLAVOR -t lib/main_$FLAVOR.dart

 - To build the app ( FLAVOR can be `dev`, `qa` or `prod`)

         $> flutter build apk --release \
                             -t lib/main_$FLAVOR.dart \
                             --build-name=$BUILD_NAME \
                             --build-number=$BUILD_NUMBER \
                             --flavor $FLAVOR

   or

         # Why --no-codesign ?
 I'm using fastlane to build a sign version of the ios application

         $> flutter build ios --no-codesign  --release \
                              -t lib/main_$FLAVOR.dart \
                              --build-name=$BUILD_NAME \
                              --build-number=$BUILD_NUMBER \
                              --flavor $FLAVOR

 ## Credits

 [Dominik Roszkowski](https://roszkowski.dev/) has some amazing articles that help me during the coding process.

 Here are also some additional helpful resources:

 - [Codemagic CI/CD and security](https://blog.codemagic.io/codemagic-ci-cd-and-security/)
 - [Flutter + Firebase + Codemagic](https://blog.codemagic.io/practical-guide-flutter-firebase-codemagic/)